St Ambrose Church, Brunswick: History

 In 1890, it became a parish church, cut off from the Coburg parish.
 Nine years later, in 1899, the church building was extended, with additional transepts, a sanctuary, two chapels, a porch and a baptistry.
 On 19 February 1899 a memorial stone was also added near the northern transept.

 During World War I, it was a meeting place for the anti-conscription movement.

 The church building was restored in 2000.

 Heritage significance

 The church building was designed in the Gothic Revival architectural style, with a cruciform plan.
 The wall are made of bluestone, and the roof is made of timber.
 There is also an organ dating back to the nineteenth century, and stained glass windows.

-It has been listed by Heritage Victoria with a "Heritage Overlay," which aims to protect places of local significance to Victoria.
+The church was added to a non-statutory local government heritage list on an unknown date.